Franchise Marketing Playbook

 Franchisees, or their local marketing partners, should create ad headlines that tell locals exactly how the business will provide a valuable solution.
 Selected keywords for ads should focus on search terms that match the product or service the franchisee offers.
 Each ad should link to the most relevant local service/product web page, which ideally contains similar keywords in the on-page content.

 Tip: Review what search terms match your keywords on a regular basis.
 Use this information to maintain a negative keyword list composed of search terms that are not relevant to your franchise.
-This will save money!
+This will save you money!

 Examples of Good Local Franchise Ads